eugeneware/unique-stream/README.md

 By default a set is used to store keys encountered so far, in order to check new ones for uniqueness.
 You can supply your own store instead, providing it supports the add(key) and has(key) methods.
-This could allow you to use a persistant store so that already encountered objects are not re-streamed when node is reloaded.
+This could allow you to use a persistent store so that already encountered objects are not re-streamed when node is reloaded.

 ``` js